RomicaSimon/Bug-Reporting/README.md

 In the Login page, when user is creating a new account,even if enters an invalid email address,the account is successfully registered.

 **Steps to Reproduce:**
-1. User opens the "Bigfish" application on Main Page
+1. User goes to www.bigfish.ro application and opens it on the main page
 2. User hovers the cursor over the "Autentificare" field and clicks on the "Cont nou" button
 3. User fills all the required fields with the following values:
   * Nume: Ionescu